ihlar/draft-ihlar-masque-datagram-numbers/draft-ihlar-masque-datagram-numbers.md

 ## ATSSS

-The motivation for this extension comes from the Access Traffic Steering, Switching and Splitting (ATSSS) feature defined for the 5G System by 3GPP in section 5.32 of {{3GPPTS23.501}}.
+This extension is motivated by the Access Traffic Steering, Switching, and Splitting (ATSSS) feature outlined for the 5G System by 3GPP in section 5.32 of {{3GPPTS23.501}}.

-ATSSS is an optional feature in the 5G system that enables concurrent use of 3GPP and non-3GPP accesses with a single PDU session.
-A set of steering functionalities and steering modes that determine the types of concurrent path usage supported by ATSSS.
-As of Release 18 of the 5G System Architecture specification there are three steering functionalities defined for ATSSS: ATSSS-LL, MPTCP and Multipath QUIC.
-ATSSS-LL is a "Lower Layer Functionality" that operates below the IP layer, it can be used to steer to one path or switch from one path to another split all types of traffic including both IP and Ethernet PDU Sessions, but does not support spliting of one traffic flow among multiple paths.
+ATSSS, an optional feature of the 5G system, permits the concurrent usage of 3GPP and non-3GPP accesses within a single PDU session.
+This is managed by a number of steering functionalities and modes, determining the types of supported concurrent path usage.
+As of Release 18 of the 5G System Architecture specification, three steering functionalities have been defined for ATSSS: ATSSS-LL, MPTCP, and Multipath QUIC.

-MPTCP and Multipath QUIC are so called "Higher Layer Functionalities" and operate above the IP layer to steer, switch and split TCP and UDP traffic respectively.
+ATSSS-LL, a "Lower Layer Functionality," operates beneath the IP layer.
+It's capable of steering to one path, switching from one path to another, and splitting all traffic types, encompassing both IP and Ethernet PDU sessions.
+However, it doesn't support splitting a single traffic flow among multiple paths.
+In contrast, MPTCP and Multipath QUIC, termed as "Higher Layer Functionalities," operate above the IP layer, steering, switching, and splitting TCP and UDP traffic respectively.

-The Multipath QUIC steering functionality makes use of multipath capable HTTP3 proxies that support the extended CONNECT method with the connect-udp protocol.
-The Multipath QUIC steering mode defines two datagram modes that are used for encapsulation of UDP payload.
-The default mode is to send HTTP datagrams unreliably over QUIC datagrams.
-The second, optional mode is to encapsulate UDP payload in HTTP datagrams that are extended with sequence numbers.
-The mode to use is decided based on the steering mode in use and application requirements through the use of ATSS Rules.
+The Multipath QUIC steering functionality uses multipath capable HTTP3 proxies supporting the extended CONNECT method with the connect-udp protocol.
+It establishes two datagram modes for UDP payload encapsulation.
+The default mode sends HTTP datagrams unreliably over QUIC datagrams, while the optional mode encapsulates UDP payload in HTTP datagrams augmented with sequence numbers.

-The different steering modes determine the way traffic flows make use of concurrent paths.
-There are two modes where the use of sequence numbers is beneficial: Load Balancing traffic steering and Redundant traffic steering.
+Steering modes influence how traffic flows utilize concurrent paths.
+Load Balancing traffic steering and Redundant traffic steering are two modes where sequence numbers prove beneficial.

-The Load Balancing steering mode implies parallel transmission over the 3GPP and non-3GPP accesses, this mode is commonly known as bandwidth aggregation.
-Splitting a data transmission over multiple pahts while increasing the available bandwith, often leads to packets being delivered out-of-order.
-Whether the packet disorder is a much of a problem depends on the properties of the protocols and applications carried over the proxied payload.
-Large degrees of reordering might trigger spurious packet loss detection.
-By buffering data received out-of-order an ATSSS endpoint can compensate the latency difference between the paths andminimize the amount of data delivered out-of-order to the final endpoints.
+The Load Balancing steering mode involves parallel transmission over the 3GPP and non-3GPP accesses, a process often referred to as bandwidth aggregation.
+Distributing data transmission over multiple paths, while increasing available bandwidth, can result in out-of-order packet delivery.
+The impact of packet disorder is largely dependent on the properties of the protocols and applications conveyed over the proxied payload.
+Negative effects of large degrees of packet reordering may include increased frequency of packet acknowledgements, inaccurate loss detection and spurious retransmissions.
+By buffering out-of-order data, an ATSSS endpoint can reconcile path latency differences and reduce the volume of data delivered out-of-order to the final endpoints.
+Furthermore, an ATSSS endpoint can set an upper bound on the time packets are delayed in its reorder buffer, thus incurring less packet delay variation in the face of loss than if the proxied payload is encoded over reliable streams.
+Which datagram mode is used for load balancing traffic steering depends on application requirements expressed as ATSSS rules.

-Redundant traffic steering implies duplication of traffic over the 3GPP and non-3GPP accesses.
-Such a steering mode, while costly, is useful for applications and users with strong requirements on availability.
-When data is duplicated at one end it needs to be de-duplicated at the other end.
-Sequence number enables the easiest way to perform de-duplication.
+With the Redundant steering mode proxied payload is duplicated over the 3GPP and non-3GPP accesses.
+Despite the added cost, this steering mode is useful for applications and users with stringent availability requirements.
+Data duplication at one end necessitates de-duplication at the other.
+This can be efficiently accomplished through sequence numbering, which provides a straightforward method for de-duplication.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

+This document uses notational conventions described in {{Section 1.3 of !RFC9000}}.

 # Sequence Number Datagram Extension